Sexual Assault Laws in North Carolina

 In North Carolina, there is no time limit on any felony criminal charges.
 Most sexual offenses are felony offenses in North Carolina, including rape and the rape of a minor.

 This list includes North Carolina priests credibly accused of abuse.
-Some additional Catholic religious members facing abuse allegations can also be found on the list.
-However, this list of clergy members does not include church staff members, volunteers, or parishioners accused of sexual abuse.
-It also does not include members of other religious orders.
+Some additional clergy members facing abuse allegations can also be found on the list.
+However, this list does not include church staff members, volunteers or parishioners accused of sexual abuse.
+It also does not include members of other religious orders outside of the Catholic Church.

 If you were abused by a clergy member in North Carolina, we can help you seek justice.
 Taking an abuser to court is not an easy decision, but it can have positive repercussions for a survivor and prevent additional victimization.
-Legal action can result in financial compensation for survivors, and potentially prevent further abuse from happening, by publicly exposing abusive priests.
 Consult our experienced legal team today and learn more about your rights as a survivor of abuse.

 There Are 8 Accused Clergy Members From The Diocese Of Charlotte, NC: